 - Minimum age: none

-- Social security number is not required to sit for the exam, but is required to obtain the license
+- Social security number is not required to sit for the exam, but needed to obtain the license

 - First-timers: standard exam fees + $100 initial application fee

 - Repeaters: exam fees + $50 repeat application fees